flotzilla/OpiMc/README.md

 Dependencies
 =========
-Python modules `smbus, python-vlc, pyA20`
+Python modules `smbus, python-vlc, pyA20, pyyaml`

 Module `pyA20` was wrote for python version 2, so Python2 only